rajkish321/Census_Data_to_AWS/README.md

   - Query through python script:
     - In the queries folder, change the query.ddl file to the query you desire (using notepad again)
     - Run the python script and the output will be in your S3 output bucket

+---
+## Exercise 2 questions:

+##### Would you propose using AWS Neptune or Neo4J for building a graph of the data?

+I would propose using AWS Neptune because it is fully managed and we will only be charged for what we use.

+However, if we want to have the flexibility of switching cloud providers, we should choose Neo4J, as it is also a good graph database software.

+##### How would you load data into your proposed graph database?

+Similar to the way we uploaded in Athena, we would have csv files which contained the properties for each node and edge in the graph database.
+For example, we would have the county node csv files contain the FIPS county code, population estimate, nonmovers estimate, etc.

+##### How would you design the graph relationships of the data?